-Scavengers who are hunting for recyclable goods are actually doing something that will benefit you.
+Scavengers hunting for recyclable goods are doing something that will benefit you.
 They’ll come and take the items to recycling centres free of charge.
 Of course, whatever cash they get from bartering the items will go straight to their pockets.

 Junk Scavenging Reduces the Volume of Items Brought to Landfills

 Landfills are an option to our waste management program but it also comes with a cost.
-Plants, animals and people living near landfills areas are in danger of getting exposed to toxic chemicals and fumes out of these landfills.
+Plants, animals and people living near landfill areas are in danger of getting exposed to toxic chemicals and fumes from these landfills.
 In addition, the landfills are getting filled up fast.